By Margie Nichols, Ph.D.

-This is another blog about parenting, but from a different perspective.
+This is another post about parenting, but from a different perspective.
 A while ago I wrote about how parenting styles don’t matter.
 This is about something that does.
 We know through research that kids who are ‘different’ can be shielded from the effects of a judgmental world through the efforts of their parents.

 This piece started out as a blog about this terrific article, “My 7-Year Old Son Wants a ‘Likes Boys’ T-Shirt, and Here is Why He’s Going to Get It.”
 These parents are raising a boy who already identifies as gay and has crushes on other boys, and they are doing it in a way that both affirms and protects him.